 - Canned black beans usually contain added salt, so I recommend using low-sodium canned beans OR cutting back how much kosher salt you add to the dish.
 If you’re using homecooked black beans, be sure to factor in how much (if any) salt was added to the beans when they were cooked.

 - Refried black beans are incredibly easy to dress up if you really want to take the flavors to all new levels.
 Add a little taco seasoning, or mix in garlic powder, onion powder, cumin, oregano, and chili powder.
 Stir in cilantro, diced green chilies, diced jalapeños, lime juice, or hot sauce.
 Just be very careful not to overdo the salt!

 If you only have dried black beans on hand, use this method to cook them.
 For an added bonus (and digestive comfort), soak them first.
 There’s more info on soaking beans in the same link in this section.

 Do make sure that if you cook your beans from dried that you give yourself plenty of time to simmer them.
 If you try to speed up the process by cooking them above a simmer, the outsides will become tough, which is all-around not the best!

-- 3 tablespoons vegetable oil or vegan shortening
+- 3 tablespoons neutral oil avocado, refined coconut, or other neutral oil

 - ½ cup finely chopped white onion